Omar-Muhamad/Space-Xplore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Space Xplore
 ## Description
-Space Xplore is a React-Redux application consisting of Rockets, Missions, and the My Profile section. it that allows you to:
+Space Xplore is a React-Redux application that features 3 pages Rockets, Missions, and the My Profile. it that allows you to:

 - See different Rockets and reserve anyone.
 - See different Missions and Join anyone.